-For tent, the gesture may be touching the tips of the fingers on both of their hands together to create the shape of a tent.
+For example, for the word tent, the gesture may be touching the tips of the fingers on both of their hands together to create the shape of a tent.
 Kinesthetic approaches such as this have proven to be very effective in helping English language learners learn new words.

-Word Study: Incorporate word study strategies when you present each word!
+Incorporate word study strategies when you present each word.

-For tent, introduce different ways a tent can be used—for example, as a canopy for a farmers' market, where farmers sell their produce.
+For example, for the word tent, introduce different ways a tent can be used, such as for a canopy at a farmers' market, where farmers sell their produce.
 This exposes them to additional vocabulary: canopy, farmers' market, produce.

 5. Provide Many Opportunities for Practice